React Based Static Site Generators

 As the online world evolved, websites have become highly complex.
 An influx of plugins and add-ons caused the websites to become slow, insecure, and complex to maintain.
 Static site generators address these problems.

 Unlike dynamic websites that generate your website pages in real-time, static site generators deliver a pre-build HTML file when the users request a page.
-The file is usually hosted on a content delivery network (CDN), enabling maximum loading speeds for your web pages, winning you the trust of search engines and users alike.
+The file is usually hosted on a content delivery network (CDN), enabling maximum loading speeds for your web pages and winning you the trust of search engines and users alike.

 Static site pages are HTML files that aren’t connected to any database.
 Because of this, cybercriminals cannot do SQL database injections (for example) or find similar server-side flaws.